Rudloff/viatcheslav/README.md

 so we have to use an app that sends this header.

 Except for this header and a few other tweaks, this app is just a wrapper for [app.molotov.tv](https://app.molotov.tv/home).

+## Limitations

+* Google and Facebook login don't work, you need to login with your e-mail and password.
+* The fullscreen button does not work but you can use the F11 key to get the same result.